 This plugin’s sound is pleasing for subtle saturation as well as heavy.
-However, the lack of oversampling makes it unsuitable for extreme levels of clipping and distortion, especially in the high frequencies.
+However, the lack of oversampling makes it unsuitable for extreme levels of clipping and distortion, especially at the high frequencies.
 So, you’ll probably want to use this as a subtle limiter instead of as a distortion plugin.

-Nembrini Lofi Vintage Clipper Review
+Nembrini Lofi Vintage Clipper

 With two styles of signal processing, LoFi Vintage Clipper makes interesting sounds with almost no effort.